neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media_template_work_packages.md

 This package includes:

-* Ideation and creation of new posts
+* Ideation and creation of new posts.
-* Reposting, commenting and liking of related content
+* Reposting, commenting and liking of related content.
-*
+* Creating banners and associated posting media.

-Posts are made throughout the time period at a level seen as appropriate in the eyes of the Social Media SIG.
+Posts frequency is set as appropriate in the eyes of the Social Media SIG.

 ### Linux Foundation E-Mail